 This isn’t a good opener.
 It’s long on talk, short on scares and feels very padded.
 There are also no effects and the deaths are offscreen.

 “Don’t Say These Words” from writer/director George Brianka is next.
 Mike (Walter Masterson, The War of the Worlds 2021) relates what happened in 1984 when his younger self (Tim Simon, Looks That Kill), Ritchie (Ross Bergen, I Want More, I Want Less), Jimmy (Darrin Hickok, Triassic World) met a Satanic cult and found a copy of The Necronomicon.

 This is a little more energetic, but at just under half an hour, also feels padded.
 The whole “which band is better” bit could be cut with no loss as well as a lot of pointless dialogue throughout the segment.
-The script has a couple of good ideas, but doesn’t execute them very well.
+The script has a couple of good ideas but doesn’t execute them very well.

 Edwin M. Figueroa’s (Glow Ropes: The Rise and Fall of a Bar Mitzvah Emcee) “Choke” is the third story.
 A Hollywood set tale of infidelity, revenge and possession.
 Lilliana (Megan Penn, Highway One) plans to get back at her husband Eric for his infidelities.
-She’s going by livestream herself getting with his cinematographer Devin (Jesse Ray Sheps, Such a Funny Life) in place of the trailer for his next movie.
-However things do not go as planned.
+She’s going to livestream herself getting with his cinematographer Devin (Jesse Ray Sheps, Such a Funny Life) in place of the trailer for his next movie.
+However, things do not go as planned.

 Calling “Choke” bad would be a criminal understatement.
 If it had been the opener I would have turned Devil’s Five off there and then.